Sales

 Customer onboarding welcome email

-The first login to your app or website can be a make-or-break moment in the onboarding process.
+The first login to your app or website can be a make-or-break moment in the client onboarding process.

 If a new user feels overwhelmed or has no idea where to go first, it increases the odds of them never coming back again.